RomainChor/DataScience/README.md

 It is not "perfect" and is under continuous modifications.
 Please feel free to give your opinion so I can improve it :)

 **Pegasos folder**: A work around Pegasos and online convex optimization algorithms.
-Theoretical results and simulations on the famous MNIST handwritten digits dataset.
+Theoretical results, implemetation and simulations on the famous MNIST handwritten digits dataset.